gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ### Scorekeeper

-At least one scorekeeper will tabulate the results of each question on official scoresheets in every IBQ quiz.
+At least 1 scorekeeper will tabulate the results of each question on official scoresheets in every IBQ quiz.
 They shall keep a running score of each quiz.
 Points will be accurately tallied on individual quizzers for each team by statisticians appointed by the CQLT.

 ### Statistician